UbhiTS/ha-config-ataraxis/appdaemon/apps/ad-alexadoorbell/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

+## New in v1.0.9 : Master Doorbell Switch Override :)

 ### For Sonos, set announce_bell:false (thanks to @5and0)

 Alexa and other smart speakers will notify you like a doorbell, (thus the name, so creative isn't it!) based on a motion sensor placed on your doorway.
 Ever since we've set this up in our home, we always get praises and surprised looks from our guests when they come.
 Your home suddenly gets a voice, something like Jarvis ...
 Awesome!